 This Dino is accompanied by the original Cromodora wheels in original Campagnolo boxes, a complete set of books, tool roll and tools, jack and tire tools in case, and original warranty paperwork.
 Also included are numerous California registration cards dating back to the original purchase.

-Beautifully finished with factory original Rosso Dino paint and original Arancia leather interior, this preservation grade, low-mile, numbers matching Ferrari 246 Dino has benefited from just three careful owners who have thoughtfully preserved and maintained this exceptional example to the highest standards.
+Beautifully finished with factory original Rosso Dino paint and original Arancia leather interior, this preservation grade, low-mile, numbers matching Ferrari 246 Dino has benefited from just a handful of careful preservation-minded owners who have thoughtfully preserved and maintained this exceptional example to the highest standards.
 Equally at home consuming miles of highway, commanding respect at top-tier concours events, or capturing preservation awards at Ferrari club gatherings, the next fortunate owner will have the pleasure of owning an unrepeatable factory original time-capsule still capable of delightful performance and distinctive design just as it demonstrated 50 years ago on the 1972 San Francisco Motor Show stand.

 The above vehicle information is complete and accurate to the best of our knowledge at the time it is posted to this website.
 Corrections or additional information is always appreciated.
 All advertised prices exclude government fees and taxes, any finance charges, any dealer document preparation charge, and any emission testing charge.
 Vehicles are subject to prior sale.
 All advertised to be true but not guaranteed.
 We assume no liability for errors or omissions.